jameelsocorro/frontend-code-challenge/README.md

 CSS - I used [Styled Components](https://github.com/styled-components/styled-components) instead of using SASS because i could pass the props value and have conditions on displaying the CSS attributes so it's more easier to manipulate the UI.

-Test - I used [Mocha](https://github.com/mochajs/mocha) and [Chai-Jquery](https://github.com/chaijs/chai-jquery) on creating the test.
-Kindly review the test-util.js and all of the spec.js files for more info.
+Test - I used [Mocha](https://github.com/mochajs/mocha) and [Chai-Jquery](https://github.com/chaijs/chai-jquery) on creating the test.(Kindly review the test-util.js and all of the spec.js files for more info)

 I created all of the components from scratch except for the [Spinner](https://github.com/tsuyoshiwada/react-md-spinner).
 (Kindly see src/components folder for more info)